The question popped up on a moodle forum about moving from a lab environment to a more integrated environment.

 Sure we would - spend a year visioning, have 2 full time integrators, and really make sure this change was going to improve student learning.
 As it stands now, this change feels like an awkward start to a race.
 But we are finding our stride, and moving forward.

-Published on Tuesday, March 15, 2011 (6 years, one month, and 2 weeks ago).
+Published on Tuesday, March 15, 2011 (6 years, 3 months, and one week ago).
 Posted in: Educational Tech Design